deathworlders/online/content/book/deathworlders/chapter-08-alternatives.md

 The landing finished with a gentle bump.

-“... because the Dominion only mattered to me when I didn’t understand it.”
+“...because the Dominion only mattered to me when I didn’t understand it.”
 Kirk told him.
 “Good luck, Darragh.
 I will miss you too.”

 “You too, mate.
 Be safe.”